Schrems II:

 We’ll be in contact shortly.

-The Court also tightened the rules for organizations that rely on Standard Contractual Clauses (“SCCs”) for international data transfers.
-Organizations using SCCs must examine their data flows and determine if new privacy and security measures now need to be implemented.
-The European Data Protection Authorities have urged organizations to reassess their transfers of personal data outside the EEA in light of the Schrems II judgment.
+The introduction of the DPF makes it significantly easier to transfer personal data from the EEA to the U.S. However, organizations that still rely on SCCs must ensure that their data flows comply with the required privacy and security measures brought about by the Schrems II judgment.
 Non-compliance can attract fines of up to 4% of annual revenue or 20 million euros, whichever is higher.

 Key activities include: